Cauteruccio/turn_into_coders_SPWorkshop/README.md

-# turn_into_coders_SPWorkshop
+# Turn into coders Single Page Website Workshop
-How to make your single page web site workshop
+How to make your single page website